Bdamzie/SQL-Codes/README.md

 # SQL-Codes
-This repository contains some of my Excel projects.
+This repository contains some of my SQL scripts.